-Summer Intensive Conferences are designed to provide continuing education and focused renewal for current and prospective Waldorf educators.
+Intensive Conferences are designed to provide continuing education and focused renewal for current and prospective Waldorf educators.
 Welcoming instructors from the local Waldorf community and beyond, the Micha-el Institute offers attendees an experience that develops a deeper connection to anthroposophy.
-Through the indications of Rudolf Steiner, attendees benefit from new perspectives on grade specific curriculum, new skills to meet their growing children, and a nurturing community in which to thrive.
-Covering early childhood, grades, homeschooling, and the foundations of Waldorf education, conference topics include science, math, main lessons, music and art.
+Through the indications of Rudolf Steiner, attendees benefit from new perspectives on grade-specific curriculum, new skills to meet their growing children, and a nurturing community in which to thrive.
+Covering early childhood, grades, homeschooling, and the foundations of Waldorf education, conference topics include science, math, main lessons, music, art, handwork and more.
 You will feel yourself invigorated for learning by continuing your personal development as a teacher.

 “When you appeal to their feeling and their will you guide the children’s thoughts and feelings to an understanding of how they themselves are only fully human when they use their hands for working in the world.
 Through this man is the most perfect being...
 Goethe says … man stands at the summit of nature and there feels himself to be a whole world of nature.”
 Rudolf Steiner

 Our Early Childhood Conference themes are offered in a cyclic fourfold progression of Polarities, Rhythm, Imagination through Storytelling & Puppetry, and Health.
 These conferences are ideal for early childhood teachers, as well as grade school class and remedial teachers, to expand and deepen their insights, understandings, and consciousness in these areas.